iRashedK/HR/README.md

 - **RabbitMQ**: message broker for asynchronous processing.
 - **PostgreSQL**: stores recommendations.

-The frontend supports Arabic/English and dark/light mode without external CSS libraries.
-Results appear in animated cards grouped under roadmap steps with links, prices and PDF export.
+The frontend offers a modern indigo theme with Arabic/English support and dark/light mode.
+Results appear in animated cards grouped by roadmap steps with links, prices and PDF export.

 The application checks available OpenRouter models.
 If the model configured in `.env` is unavailable, it falls back to a free option such as `openai/gpt-3.5-turbo`.